male-gartered-trogon-1600-GettyImages-1460752962

 Distribution

-Andean Region: The Gartered Trogon can be found in the Andean region of Colombia, which includes the Eastern, Central, and Western Andes.
+Andean Region: The Gartered Trogon is found in the Andean region of Colombia, which includes the Eastern, Central, and Western Andes.
 In this region, the trogon inhabits montane cloud forests and humid mountainous areas, where it can be observed perching and foraging for food in the canopy of trees.

-Pacific Coast Region: Along the Pacific coast of Colombia, the Gartered Trogon is present in the dense tropical forests and mangrove habitats.
+Pacific Coast Region: Along the Pacific coast.
+The Gartered Trogon is present in the dense tropical forests and mangrove habitats.
 This region provides suitable habitat for the trogon, with an abundance of trees and vegetation that support its feeding and breeding requirements.

-Caribbean Region: Along the Caribbean coast of Colombia, the Gartered Trogon can be found in the tropical forests and mangroves of this region.
+Caribbean Region: Along the Caribbean coast.
+The Gartered Trogon is found in the tropical forests and mangroves of this region.
 The trogon's presence in the Caribbean region adds to the bird diversity of Colombia's coastal areas.

 Taxonomy